 The remainder of the paper is organized as follows.
-Section 2 lays out the theoretical framework for liquidity provision by debt and equity issuing intermediaries.
-Section 3 explains the construction of the LPI and Section 4 presents the estimation results for liquidity provision by bond mutual funds, commercial banks, and MMFs.
+Section 2 lays out the theoretical framework for liquidity provision by debt- and equity-issuing intermediaries.
+Section 3 explains the LPI construction and Section 4 presents the estimation results for liquidity provision by bond mutual funds, commercial banks, and MMFs.
 Section 5 concludes.